3. Charlotte

 Kannapolis is one of the smallest towns on this list, with a population of just 60,500.
 Located about 25 miles outside of Charlotte, Kannapolis is a quiet retreat from the city's hustle and bustle.

-The cost of living and crime rate are both well below the national averagess.
-The cost of real estate makes it a great place to settle in for retirement.
-The median home price in October 2025 in Kannapolis was less than $315,000, which is substantially below the U.S. average.
+The cost of living and crime rate are both well below the national averages.
+The cost of real estate makes it a great place to retire.
+The median home price in Kannapolis in October 2025 was less than $315,000, which is substantially below the U.S. average.

 Thirteen of the top North Carolina hospitals are within 25 miles of Kannapolis.